Khaleed Abdul: Biography

-Khaleed Abdul was born on 7 August 1988, in Maralal, Samburu County, Northern Kenya.
-He attended Maralal Primary School where his father was a teacher, before he joined Maralal High School in 2003 where he performed comedy in Inter-Schools Entertainment, alongside his brother Ahmad Aziz.
+Khaleed Abdul was born on 7 August, in Maralal, Samburu County, Northern Kenya.
+He attended Maralal Primary School where his father was a teacher and a District Education Officer(DEO), before he joined Maralal High School in 2003 where he performed comedy in Inter-Schools Entertainment.

 He made his first TV appearance in 2015 in Churchill Show which saw him gain fame and made appearance in LOL a TV comedy show which was aired by K24, Hapa Kule News aired by KTN.
-He currently plays a role as Farah in Classmates Tv Comedy Show aired by KBC, and as Jinta H unte in Vitimbi Plus aired by Maisha Magic Swahili.
+He currently plays a role as Farah in Classmates TV Comedy Show aired by KBC, and as Jinta Hunte in Vitimbi Plus aired by Maisha Magic Swahili.